 The competition involves each team developing and presenting a proposed solution to a current opportunity or challenge in regulatory science.
 There are numerous needs in regulatory science.
 Students should consult either the FDA Center/Office Regulatory Science Research Priority Areas for the CERSI Program or FDA Regulatory Science Framework.
 See the below examples of proposed solutions to opportunities or challenges in regulatory science.

-A team can include either an individual or any number of students, although each team member has to contribute to the proposed solution or the presentation.
-The presentation must be 5 minutes in duration or less.
-It may be as simple as a verbal description or may utilize A/V materials.
+The competition will be held in-person at the University of Maryland School of Pharmacy on Feb.
+3, 2025, from 9 to 11 a.m. in Pharmacy Hall, Room N111.
+A team can include an individual or any number of students, although each team member must contribute to the proposed solution or the presentation.
+The presentation must be five minutes in duration or less.
+It may be as simple as a verbal description or may utilize AV materials.
 Creativity is encouraged.
 Proposed solutions should also aim to have high regulatory impact.
-Each presentation will be followed by 2 minutes of Q&A.
+Each presentation will be followed by two minutes of Q&A from the judges.
+By Jan.
+15, 2025, please completed the Information Sheet.

 Examples of Proposed Solutions for Regulatory Science